denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 greeting = new String("How are you?");
 ```

-The greeting reference points to a new String object, "How are you?".
+The greeting reference points to a new String object, *"How are you?"*.
 The String object does not have a name and can be accessed only via a corresponding reference.
 ### Distinguishing between Primitives and Reference Types

 There are a few important differences between primitives and reference types.